buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Lesson_1_Get_Local_Solana_Env_Running.md

 ### 🚦 Choose your path.
 Getting Solana setup all starts with your machine.
 There are a bunch of "gotchyas" on different OS's.
 If you are running an **Intel macOS machine or Linux machine** feel free to move right on through.
 If you are running a **Windows machine or M1 macOS machine** follow one of the links below:

+**Note: It's probably best to install and setup Solana, Rust and Anchor on Linux or macOS as you might face problems doing it on Windows.
+If you're a Windows user you can still install WSL (Windows Subsystem for Linux) and build the environment on it.
+Multiple users have reported problems working with Anchor on Windows.

 - [Setup Solana on Windows Machine](https://github.com/buildspace/buildspace-projects/tree/main/Solana_And_Web3/en/Section_2/Resources/windows_setup.md)

 - [Setup Solana on a M1 macOS Machine](https://github.com/buildspace/buildspace-projects/tree/main/Solana_And_Web3/en/Section_2/Resources/m1_setup.md)